NYPD cop admits felony charge against Eric Garner after chokehold death was ‘total mistake’

 Deputy Commissioner Joseph Reznick, head of the NYPD’s Internal Affairs Bureau since 2014, took the stand after D’Amico.

-Lawyers for Reznick, Mayor de Blasio, and other city officials fought doggedly to stop the inquest from happening.
-They successfully argued against de Blasio and former police commissioner James O’Neill having to testify.
+Lawyers for Reznick, Mayor Bill de Blasio and other city officials fought doggedly to stop the inquest from happening.
+They successfully argued against de Blasio and former police Commissioner James O’Neill having to testify.

 The judicial inquiry is allowed under a rarely cited section of the city charter that permits the public to demand a court hearing into possible neglect by government officials.
 The judge will produce no legal rulings or determinations from it.